opnfv/vswitchperf/docs/installation.md

 pip install -r requirements.txt
 ```

-You need to activate the virtual environment everytime you start a new shell session.
+You need to activate the virtual environment every time you start a new shell session.
 To activate, simple run:

 ```bash